SAP/ai-sdk-js/README.md

 $ npm install @sap-ai-sdk/gen-ai-hub
 ```

+## SAP AI SDK Sample Project

+We have created a sample project which demonstrates the usage of the different clients in SAP AI SDK for TypeScript/JavaScript.
+The [project README](./sample-code/README.md) outlines the set-up needed to build and run it locally.

-## Support, Feedback, Contributing
+## Support, Feedback, Contribution

 This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/SAP/ai-sdk-js/issues).

 Contribution and feedback are encouraged and always welcome.
 For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).

 ## Security / Disclosure